 How to Apply

-In addition to the PASS application, all Pediatrics Program applicants must submit a non-refundable processing fee of $85 ($145 for international applicants) to the Ostrow School of Dentistry’s Office of Admissions.
-We will accept a personal check, cashier/bank check, or money order made payable to USC.
-Please indicate the program you are applying to on the check.
+In addition to the PASS application, all Pediatrics Program applicants must submit a non-refundable processing fee of $85 ($145 for international applicants) to the USC Office of Dental Admissions, File No. 121452, Los Angeles, CA 90074-2145.
+We will accept a personal check, cashier/bank check, or money order made payable to USC School of Dentistry.
+Please indicate the program you are applying and PASS ID number to on the check.

 This program also uses the Postdoctoral Dental Matching Program (Match) to help place residents.